You can report abandoned bicycles to us.

 For us to deal with your report, you must tell us the exact location of the cycle and give a clear description or photograph to help us identify it.

-Simply login to our My Account services, then select 'Environmental reporting', 'Add a report' and choose 'Abandoned cycle' from the category list.
+Simply login to My Account for environmental reporting, select 'Add a report' and choose 'Abandoned cycle' from the category list.
 You can create an account if you don't already have one.